Terms that appear with an asterisk (*) are configurable and may differ from your Ninety. Explore our glossary of terms.

 The Quarterly Planning Meeting

 A Quarterly Planning Meeting* can be a valuable day for your team to review their accomplishments and plan for the future.
-Although some of these topics will be touched on during the meeting, in order to get the most out of your time, there are a few items that should be prepared before selecting "start meeting".
+Although some of these topics are touched on during the meeting, in order to get the most out of your time, there are a few items that should be prepared before clicking, start meeting.

 Clean up the Short-Term Issues List